 Here are some Charity Excellence fundraising skills training resources:

-Then there's the Elisher Foundation and TPP for fundraisers.
+Then there's the Elisher Foundation for fundraisers.
 If you're in charity retail, the CRA have a mentoring platform and Charity Comms offer a mentoring service for their members.
 And, why not consider becoming a mentor yourself?
 I've gained at least as much myself, as I've given others.
 We all have a responsibility to help bring on the leaders and experts of tomorrow.

 You know your people and charity really well, so why not do it yourself?
 It's very low cost, flexible and you might even be able to use it as team development at the same time?